tanimaraeliassantos/Laravel-cars-project/README.md

 For this project you have the following features:

-- list of all your cars' brands with name, year of creation and description
+- list of all your cars with name, year of creation and description
-- Create view that allows you to upload new cars' brand to your list
+- Create view that allows you to upload new cars to your list
-- Edit view that allows you to edit your cars' brand information
+- Edit view that allows you to edit your cars information
 - Database that will automatically load new items and updates

 ## Technologies